Bartonellosis: Trench fever

 Trench fever, also known as five-day fever or quintan fever, is the initial manifestation of B. quintana infection.
 Clinical manifestations range from asymptomatic infection to severe illness.
 Classical presentations include a febrile illness of acute onset, headache, dizziness, and shin pain.
 Chronic infection manifestations include attacks of fever and aching in some cases and persistent bacteremia in soldiers and homeless people.

 Microbiology

 Members of the genus Bartonella are facultative intracellular bacteria, alpha 2 subgroup Pseudomonadota.
 The genus comprises:

 Pathophysiology

-In mammals, each Bartonella species is highly adapted to its reservoir host as the result of intracellular parasitism and can persist in the bloodstream of the host.
+In mammals, each Bartonella species is highly adapted to its reservoir host as the result of intracellular parasitism and can persist in the host's bloodstream.
 Intraerythrocytic parasitism is only observed in the acute phase of Carrion's disease.
 Bartonella species also have a tropism for endothelial cells, observed in the chronic phase of Carrion's disease (also known as verruga Peruana) and bacillary angiomatosis.

 Pathological response can vary with the immune status of the host.
 Infection with B. henselae can result in a focal suppurative reaction (CSD in immunocompetent patients), a multifocal angioproliferative response (bacillary angiomatosis in immunocompromised patients), endocarditis, or meningitis.